Gabrielll04/Gabrielll04/README.md

  - Congratuated on a technician course of System Analysis and Development and student of Multiplatform Software Development in <a href="http://www.fatecsp.br/">Faculdade de Tecnologia</a>.

- - I'm interested in Nix, Machine Learning, Functional Programming, Lisguistics, Math and Traditional Logic.
+ - I'm interested in Nix, Functional Programming and Programming Languages Theory.

- - Currently studying Nixos and what my college obliges me to learn.
+ - Currently studying Nixos, low-code, and what my college obliges me to learn.

 <!-- <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Gabrielll04&layout=compact&hide=HTML"/>